Canada Silver Cobalt Works (CVE:CCW) Hits New 1-Year Low at $0.06

-Canada Silver Cobalt Works Inc. (CVE:CCW – Get Rating)’s share price reached a new 52-week low during trading on Monday .
-The company traded as low as C$0.06 and last traded at C$0.06, with a volume of 16060 shares.
+Canada Silver Cobalt Works Inc. (CVE:CCW – Get Rating) reached a new 52-week low on Monday .
+The company traded as low as C$0.06 and last traded at C$0.06, with a volume of 51520 shares trading hands.
 The stock had previously closed at C$0.06.

 About Canada Silver Cobalt Works